A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Introduction

-To address this we formulate the \textbf{10k Words} problem, a novel video retrieval setting which includes diverse descriptions generated for long videos with multiple events.
-This problem identifies key axes of variation, including simplification, summarization, and duration, that we use to curate pools of captions with non-trivial differences in structure and semantics.
-The problem introduces challenging ambiguities, since some captions will not mention all the details that distinguish a video from similar, related videos.

-We instantiate the 10k Words problem by building 3 datasets, ActivityNet10k, QuerYD10k, and LF-VILA10k, by augmenting existing datasets~\cite{ghanem2018activitynet,oncescu2021queryd,sun2023longform} with diverse captions.
-These augmentations are only possible given the flexibility and accuracy of recent large language models (LLMs)~\cite{brown2020language}, which we combine with some simple automatic manipulations to synthesize the diverse 10k Words datasets.
-We provide a thorough definition of the 10k Words problem and our data generation pipeline in Section~\ref{sec:task_details}.
+To address this we formulate the \textbf{10k Words} benchmark, a novel video retrieval setting which includes diverse descriptions generated for long videos with multiple events.
+We identify key axes of variation, including simplification, summarization, and duration, then use them to curate pools of captions with non-trivial differences in structure and semantics.
+The benchmark introduces challenging ambiguities, since some captions will not mention all the details that distinguish a video from similar, related videos.
+We instantiate this benchmark by augmenting existing datasets~\cite{ghanem2018activitynet,oncescu2021queryd,sun2023longform} with diverse captions, creating ActivityNet10k, QuerYD10k, and LF-VILA10k (borrowing 10k from the idea that ``a video is worth 10,000 words,'' and we work towards that richness of description with our diverse sythetic captions).
+These augmentations are only possible given the flexibility and accuracy of recent large language models (LLMs)~\cite{brown2020language}, which we combine with some simple automatic manipulations to synthesize the diverse 10k Words datasets as described in Section~\ref{sec:task_details}.

-These datasets can help us detect failures of existing models to capture the space of text descriptions as well as help us to mitigate those failures, and we show both.
+These proposed datasets can help us detect failures of existing models to capture the space of text descriptions as well as help us to mitigate those failures, and we show both.
 For detection, we consider a representative set of state-of-the-art video models and show that they struggle to adequately solve the 10k Words problem in Section~\ref{sec:benchmark}, struggling especially with short, summary-style captions.
 We then demonstrate the effectiveness of a simple mitigation strategy that uses 10k datasets to augment standard datasets during training.
 This can provide an inexpensive boost to performance on both the 10k datasets and the original standard datasets, or be used to increase data efficiency.
-However, simple data augmentation does not fully leverage the knowledge that multiple possible captions correspond to the same video despite meaningful structural and semantic differences.
+We also investigate inference time improvement, showing how query expansion can benefit a pre-trained model without finetuning.
+An LLM can be used during inference to improve retrieval performance by generating multiple queries for the same video.
+We achieve SOTA performance on 10k Words while also boosting performance on the standard paragraph-to-video retrieval task.